Signed Call™ Android SDK for P2P Calls

 The Signed Call Android SDK uses a ConstraintLayout dependency to build a responsive UI for the call screens.

-To add the ConstraintLayout dependency to your application, add the following line to the application module's dependency element:
+To add the ConstraintLayout dependency to your application, add the following line to the dependency element of the application module:

 implementation 'androidx.constraintlayout:constraintlayout:2.1.3'

-The Signed Call Android SDK's source and target compatibility are set to Java 8.
+The Signed Call Android SDK source and target compatibility must be set to Java 8.

 To upgrade your application to target Java 8, use the following snippet: